 The algorithm used to calculate student grades is complex and is based on the ratings that you receive, the ratings that you assign, the accuracy of those rating your document, the accuracy of your ratings, and the number of required tasks that you complete.

 Accuracy Grades measure how closely your ratings track with peer ratings on the same document.
 Students with the highest accuracy rank the documents in the same order as the average rankings and assign ratings close to the average ratings for that document.
-In other words, if your ratings for the Introduction, for example, assign Document B the lowest score, Document C a middle score, and Document A the highest score and the average ratings for those documents rank B as the lowest, C in the middle, and A as the highest, you will have good accuracy.
+In other words, if your ratings, for example, assign Document B the lowest score, Document C a middle score, and Document A the highest score and the average ratings for those documents rank B as the lowest, C in the middle, and A as the highest, you will have good accuracy.
 If your rank order differs from the average for that rating, your accuracy will decrease.

 In addition to rank order, your deviation from the mean for each rating is also calculated as part of your accuracy.
 The less your rating deviates from the average rating, the better accuracy you have.
-For example, if the average score for the Introduction rating on a document is 6 and you rate it a 6, your accuracy will be higher than if you give it a rating of 4.
+For example, if the average score for the first rating on a document is 6 and you rate it a 6, your accuracy will be higher than if you give it a rating of 4.
 The deviation from the mean is considered after calculating your accuracy based on rank order.

 You can look at your accuracy more closely by going into your Peerceptiv grades for an assignment, expanding the grades to see each component of your assignment grade, and clicking on the question mark by accuracy or helpfulness.
 This displays a set of graphs that show your ratings compared with the average ratings, which can help you to see your accuracy.